The Einstein-Weyl spaces associated to Segre quartic surfaces: Real minitwistor lines on the Segre surfaces

-\begin{lemma} {\em (See Figure \ref{fig:variation1}.)} Under the above situation and notations, we have: \begin{itemize} \item[(i)] if $H\in J_1(p)$, then the real locus of $S\cap H$ is a `figure 8' contained in $S_1^{\sigma}$, which has the point $p$ as the real node, \item[(ii)] if $H=H_1(p)$, then the real locus of $S\cap H$ is a real cuspidal curve contained in $S_1^{\sigma}$, which has the point $p$ as the real cusp, \item[(iii)] if $H\in J_2(p)$, then the real locus of $S\cap H$ consists of the point $p$ and a circle in $S^{\sigma}_1$ which does not pass through $p$. \end{itemize} \end{lemma}
+\begin{lemma} {\em (See Figure \ref{fig:Ssigma1}.)} Let the situation and notation be as above.
+Then the structure of the real locus of a hyperplane section $S\cap H$ is as follows. \begin{itemize} \item[(i)] If $H=H_0(p)$, then it is a (double) circle in $S\us_1$. \item[(ii)] If $H\in J_1(p)$, then it is a `figure 8' contained in $S_1^{\sigma}$, which has the point $p$ as the real node of the `figure 8'. \item[(iii)] If $H=H_1(p)$, then it is a real cuspidal curve contained in $S_1^{\sigma}$, which has the point $p$ as the real cusp. \item[(iv)] If $H\in J_2(p)$, then it consists of the point $p$ and a circle in $S^{\sigma}_1$ which does not pass through $p$. \end{itemize} \end{lemma}

-\proof We use the notations and setting in the proof of Lemma \ref{lemma:Hess}.
-Since ${\bf H}(\lmd,\mu)>0$ on the interval $J_1(p)$, when $H\in J_1(p)$, each of the two branches at the node $p$ of $S\cap H$ is real.
+\proof (i) is obvious.
+In the following, we use the notations and setting in the proof of Lemma \ref{lemma:Hess}.
+Since ${\bf H}(\lmd,\mu)>0$ on the arc $J_1(p)$, when $H\in J_1(p)$, each of the two branches at the node $p$ of $S\cap H$ is real.
 Hence, from Proposition \ref{prop:nodal}, the real locus of $S\cap H$ has to be `figure 8' having $p$ as the real node.
 As $p\in S^{\sigma}_1$, it has to be contained in $S^{\sigma}_1$.
-So we obtain (i).
-The section $S\cap H_1(p)$ is a cuspidal rational curve that has the point $p$ as its only singularity, and hence Proposition \ref{prop:cuspidal} immediately implies the assertion (ii).
+So we obtain (ii).
+The section $S\cap H_1(p)$ is a cuspidal rational curve that has the point $p$ as its only singularity, and hence Proposition \ref{prop:cuspidal} immediately implies the assertion (iii).